 Other chips, like Samsung's Exynos 9810 and Qualcomm's Snapdragon 845, are a bit newer and might score higher on benchmark tests, but we don't anticipate much if any noticeable difference in daily usage.

 As for battery life, you'll get a strong 3,400mAh pack in the P20 and an impressively large 4,000mAh in the P20 Pro, so they both ought to last more than a day with solid usage.
 And they both come with 128GB of built-in storage, although the lack of microSD expandability this time means you can't add to that tally.

-5) And they're rolling out now but not in India
+5) And they're rolling out now